jitsi-contrib/sip-dial-plan/README.md

 `video SIP gateway`.
 It checks the token and sends the dialing plan as a response if the token is valid.

-The dialing plans are in `JSON` files":
+The dialing plans are in `JSON` files:

 - [dial-plan-owner.json](./dial-plan-owner.json)\
   contains the dialing plan for `moderator` users.